Operation of a tunable Power over Fiber system for light detectors down to 4.6 K: Test with photosensors and a tunable DC-DC boost converter

 \subsection{Test results}

 In order to evaluate the Cryo-PoF performance, we powered 20 Hamamatsu SiPMs in a liquid nitrogen bath (see Figure~\ref{fig::scatola}), both with standard copper cables and with the Cryo-PoF system.

 During the test, an induced noise from the DC-DC converter was observed and subsequently mitigated by placing the DC-DC board inside a metallic enclosure acting as a Faraday cage.
+In our case, the adoption of a compact shield has negligible impact on the system envelope or mass and does not constrain the architecture, allowing the converter to be integrated on the main board without issues.

-The SiPMs were illuminated by a 400 nm LED light driven by a SP5601 CAEN LED driver , which provides tunable 400 nm light and was used as the trigger source for the oscilloscope.
-The amount of light was adjusted to have one or two photons detected by the SiPMs.
-The tests were performed at three different overvoltages (OV): 45 V, 46 V, and 47 V. The DC-DC output voltage directly biases the SiPMs.
+The SiPMs were illuminated by a 400 nm LED light driven by a SP5601 CAEN LED driver, which provides tunable 400 nm light and was used as the trigger source for the oscilloscope.
+The amount of light was adjusted to have one or two photons detected by the SiPMs.\\ The tests were performed at three different bias voltages: 45 V, 46 V, and 47 V. The DC-DC output voltage directly biases the SiPMs.
 It was monitored by an external circuit, read with a multimeter and tuned by means of the laser power.
-Once the bias value is set, 5$\times 10^3$ waveforms were recorded by the oscilloscope for each OV.
+Once the bias value is set, 5$\times 10^3$ waveforms were recorded by the oscilloscope for each bias voltage.

 Figure~\ref{fig::snr} shows the photoelectron spectra obtained with the two configurations.
-Each waveform was integrated over a 900 ns time window, and the resulting integrals were fitted with a multi-Gaussian function.
-To quantify the performance of the Cryo-PoF setup, we use the Signal-to-Noise Ratio (SNR), calculated as :
+Each waveform was integrated over a 900 ns time window, and the resulting integrals were fitted with a multi-Gaussian function.\\ To quantify the performance of the Cryo-PoF setup, we use the Signal-to-Noise Ratio (SNR), calculated as :

 where $\mu_{1}-\mu_{0}$ is the gain of the SiPM and $\sigma_{0}$ is the width of the Gaussian corresponding to the noise peak.

-As shown in Table~\ref{tab::risultati}\cite{cryo_pof_creta}, the performance of the PoF system is comparable to that of the copper-cable setup.
+As shown in Table~\ref{tab::risultati}~\cite{cryo_pof_creta}, the performance of the PoF system is comparable to that of the copper-cable setup.
 Residual noise from the DC-DC converter is likely responsible for a slight degradation of the Cryo-PoF performance.

 To mimic DUNE VD conditions, where one acquisition channel has 80 SiPMs, we tested the performance of the Cryo-PoF line with 80 FBK SiPMs (see Figure~\ref{fig::scatola_80}), using the same set-up and procedures described above.